keepact/Clinic-service/README.md

 PS: You can change it in ``docker-compose.xml`` file located in the backend folder

-2 - Now that everything is set up, you can run the command:
+2 - Everything is set up, you can safely run the command:

     docker-compose up